systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Install.md

 * Search and install SystemLibrary.Common.Episerver

 ## First time usage
-- Setup your episerver web application with the most common settings targetting .NET >= 6

 0. Create new empty database named "Demo" on your local SQL instance
 1. Create a new project "AspNet Core Empty" for .NET 6 project